Art by, Mel

-J-classes sometimes think to themselves if this sort of behavior is correct, if every lie must be outed, but most will destroy said thoughts.
+J-classes sometimes wonder if this sort of behavior is correct, if every lie must be outed, but most will destroy said thoughts.
 The truth is more important than anything else.

 None: There are no subtypes of the J-class.

 Lie detectors: Many people and J-classes themselves believe that J-classes are practically lie detectors.
-While this isn't true, J-classes are trained looking for signals of people lying.
+While this isn't true, J-classes are trained to look for signals of people lying.
 Never take a J-class' intuition as the full truth.

 • J-classes almost never tell a lie.
 The guilt after telling a lie is fairly overwhelming.

 • Due to their attitudes, it's rare to see anyone but I-classes hang around J-classes.